pvarade7/Projects/README.md

 # Projects

-This repository contains a curated collection of my technical and analytical projects across data science, Python programming, and game AI development.
+This repository contains a curated collection of my technical and analytical projects across data science, Python programming, Tableau, and game AI development.
 Each folder includes a dedicated README with instructions, project goals, and core skills demonstrated.

-## 📂 Included Projects

-### ⭐ Subway Reviews Analysis (`subway_assignment/`)
-A full Python data analysis project using Yelp’s dataset to diagnose why Subway's ratings lag competitors, validate executive claims, and recommend realistic rating goals.
-✔ Cleaned & merged ~400k reviews
-✔ Built time-series and competitor comparisons
-✔ Delivered business recommendations supported by data

 ---

+## 🗂 Included Projects

 ### 🎧 Earbuds Case Script (`earbuds_assignment/`)

-A clean, easy-to-read Python script that converts a business word problem into a reusable decision model.
-Great example of turning a narrative case into structured logic and scenario testing.
+A clean, easy-to-read Python script that converts a business word problem about wireless earbuds into a reusable decision model.
+It shows how to turn a narrative case into structured logic and scenario testing.

 ✔ Simple functions and clear documentation
-✔ Supports fast “what-if” analysis
+✔ Parameterized inputs for quick “what-if” analysis

 ---

-### ⚔️ Gladiator AI Arena (`godot/GameAI-FinalProject/`)
+### ⚔️ Gladiator AI Arena (`godot/`)

 A Godot-based AI combat project featuring enemy gladiators with distinct behaviors and decision systems.
+The focus is on enemy decision-making and creating challenging but fair encounters.

-✔ Implemented AI with behavior-tree / state-machine logic
+✔ Implemented AI with behavior-tree / state-machine style logic
 ✔ Built enemy archetypes with unique aggression and weapon styles
-✔ Shows practical game AI and gameplay logic
+✔ Demonstrates practical game AI and gameplay logic

 ---

+### 🥪 Subway Reviews Analysis (`subway_assignment/`)

+A full Python data analysis project using a Yelp-style dataset to diagnose why Subway’s ratings lag competitors, test executive claims, and recommend realistic rating goals.

+✔ Cleaned and merged large review and restaurant datasets with `pandas`
+✔ Built time-series, state-level, and competitor comparisons
+✔ Delivered data-backed business recommendations

+---

+### 📊 Tableau Performance Dashboard (`tableau_workbooks/performance_dashboard/`)

+A Tableau workbook showcasing advanced visualization techniques on the Superstore dataset.
+The dashboards explore sales, profit, and regional performance using modern chart types.

+✔ Uses dot plots, slope graphs, bullet charts, stream graphs, and Sankey diagrams
+✔ Highlights trends, changes over time, and flow relationships
+✔ Focused on clear, decision-ready visual design

+---

-## �� How to Use This Repository
+## 💡 How to Use This Repository

 Each project folder includes:

-- A dedicated README
+- A dedicated `README.md`
-- Code, notebooks, or scripts
+- Code, notebooks, or workbooks
-- Instructions on how to run the project locally
+- Instructions on how to run or open the project locally

-If you’re a recruiter or hiring manager, the Subway Analysis and Gladiator AI Arena best represent my technical range across *data, Python, and AI logic*.